Shreekrushna07/Python-Basic-Projects/Hangman Game/README.md

-Here's a README.md file for the provided Hangman game code:

----

 # Hangman Game

 This is a simple Hangman game implemented in Python.
 The game randomly selects a word from a predefined list, and the player must guess letters in the word.
 The player starts with 6 lives, losing one for each incorrect guess.
 The game ends when the player guesses the word correctly or runs out of lives.